-For a summary of common expenses, see Office worker (PDF, 467KB) or Public servant (PDF, 395KB) .
+For a summary of common expenses, see Fitness or sporting industry employees (PDF, 375KB) 也

 To claim a deduction for a work-related expense you must meet the 3 golden rules:

 - 1. You must have spent the money and you weren't reimbursed. - 2.
 The expense must directly relate to earning your income. - 3.
 You must have a record to prove it (usually a receipt).